 Upon recommendation of the departmental/school or interdepartmental

 Graduate Committee, Adjunct Faculty previously holding Graduate Faculty status while employed by the University of Nebraska, may retain certain rights and privileges intended to aid in successful degree completion of University of Nebraska students previously under their formal mentorship.
-Adjunct Faculty, not previously employed by the University of Nebraska or former employees no longer holding Graduate Faculty status, must be considered for Graduate Faculty status as per Section D.2, on the following page.
+Adjunct Faculty, not previously employed by the University of Nebraska or former employees no longer holding Graduate Faculty status, must apply for Graduate Faculty status.

 - Adjunct Faculty with Graduate Faculty status may teach graduate courses, serve as members of graduate programs, and co-chair the supervisory committees of doctoral students with a resident Graduate Faculty member.
 Adjunct Faculty have no campus wide or Graduate College voting privileges outside their supervisory committee work

 - All Adjunct faculty with Graduate Faculty status must be reappointed to the Graduate Faculty every four years by the departmental school Graduate Committee and approved by the departmental school Chair or Head and by the respective campus Dean for Graduate Studies

 - Any compensation decision continues to reside with the department/school.

 Graduate Lecturers are non-tenure track faculty who are nominated and appointed to serve in a limited capacity.
 Graduate Lecturers may teach graduate courses, serve as academic advisors, and supervise students in graduate-level courses related to professional training such as clinical, field experience, practicum, internship and laboratory courses.

 - Eligible faculty members must hold the terminal degree normally accepted for academic employment in the discipline OR have achieved some extraordinary accomplishments as determined by the graduate committee of the nominee’s department.